Tri-Mountain State Park

 Trail Map Trails: 4.1 miles Trail Difficulty: Moderate to Strenuous Rating: ★★★☆☆

 Tri-Mountain State Park must qualify as one of Connecticut’s ‘scenic reserve‘ state parks, meaning it is undeveloped and under-appreciated.
-Thankfully it is trailed by a section of the blue blaze Mattabesett Trail also known as the Wa.
+Thankfully it is trailed by a section of the blue blaze Mattabesett Trail part of the 235 mile New England Trail.
 These ridges are part of the greater Metacomet Ridge and while historically the area was known as the Three Notches, I believe the trail crosses the first 2, but the third has been overtaken by Tilcon.

 Hiking